brianhill/transient-astronomy/software/development_environment.md

 In a Jupyter notebook, we will follow the [Getting Started](https://ccdproc.readthedocs.io/en/latest/getting_started.html) documentation for `ccdproc`.

-### astroalign
+### astroalign and twirl

-We will use [astroalign](https://astroalign.quatrope.org/en/latest/) for alignment.
+We will use [astroalign](https://astroalign.quatrope.org/en/latest/) for alignment and [twirl](https://github.com/lgrcia/twirl) for plate-solving.

 `conda install -c conda-forge astroalign`

+Twirl is not available through the usual Anaconda channels, so we use:

+`pip install twirl`

 ### astropy.visualization

-We will use [astropy.visualization](https://docs.astropy.org/en/stable/visualization/index.html) to examine imagery at various stages of the data processing pipeline.
+We will use [astropy.visualization](https://docs.astropy.org/en/stable/visualization/index.html) and/or custom stretching routines to examine images at various stages of the data-processing pipeline.

 ### photutils

-We plan to use [photutils](https://photutils.readthedocs.io/en/stable/getting_started.html) for aperture-annulus photometry.
+We plan to use [photutils](https://photutils.readthedocs.io/en/stable/getting_started.html) for [PSF photometry](https://photutils.readthedocs.io/en/stable/psf.html).

 `conda install -c conda-forge photutils`